valflrt/offline-townscaper-demo/README.md

 ## How to use

-Python and http.server are required for this to work because it requires creatins a http server with:
+Python is required for this to work because it requires creating a http server with:

 ```
 python3 -m http.server 8034